Helping with this project

 Photo by Jonas Jacobsson on Unsplash

-Scans are the single best way to help.
-Many collectors think their scanners are too small, but that is untrue.
-Small scanners work perfectly well if you simply scan your certificates in two or more overlapping pieces.
-Orientation does not matter, although I suggest you try to keep the tops of successive scans pointing the same direction.
-Make your scans in a way so you get AT LEAST an inch and a half of overlap.
-Send me the pieces and I will stitch them together.
+Small scanners work perfectly well.
+Simply scan your certificates in two or more overlapping pieces.
+Orientation does not matter, although it is better if you try to keep the tops of successive scans pointing in the same direction.
+Try to get AT LEAST 1.5 inches of overlap between scans.
+Don't try to patch images together.
+Simply send me the pieces.

-• scan at 300 dpi
+• scan certificates at 300 dpi

-• turn off auto exposure (if possible)
+• turn off auto exposure (if your software allows)

-• do NOT scan backs (I do not record anything about backs)
+• do NOT scan backs

-• do NOT scan stubs (I remove them)
+• do NOT scan stubs

-• do NOT scan coupons (I remove them)
+• do NOT scan coupons

 • do NOT reduce images

-• do NOT scan against colors
+• do NOT scan certificates against colored backgrounds

-• no need to "zip" images if sending single images
+• no need to "zip" single images

 There are several tricks to scanning certificates.
 The very thin lines in vignettes confuse auto exposure.
-You will get better scans by turning auto\ exposure off.
+You will get better scans by turning auto exposure off.
 I have a number of tips in a special section of this website dedicated to scanning certificates.

 • take certificates out of holders